Back to Blog

 • Do they use version control (Git) with proper branching strategies?

 • Do they write automated tests?
-What is their typical code coverage target?
+What code coverage do they target?

 • Do they use CI/CD pipelines for automated building and deployment?